-DAMA: The core technology of indirect evaporative cooling i.e IDEcool is the next-generation DAMA heat exchanger.
-DAMA stands for ’Dry Air and Moist Air’.
-The DAMA heat exchanger is a cross-flow, plate-type polymeric exchanger.
-In Indirect Evaporative Cooling Warm, primary air flows in enclosed channels and gives up its heat to water films flowing down the other side of the polymeric plates.
+In second type of Indirect Evaporative Cooling system -primary warm air flows in enclosed channels .It gives up its heat to water films flowing down the other side of the polymeric plates.
 A secondary air stream flowing in the direction opposite to the water evaporates water before it is exhausted outside.
-Thus, the primary air is cooled without any moisture addition in the Indirect cooling stage.
+Thus, in Indirect Evaporative cooler the primary air is cooled without any moisture addition .

-- IDEC Technology delivers 5 Deg.C more Cooling and adds 60% less moisture than DEC.
+- Indirect Evaporative coolers delivers 5 Deg.C more Cooling and adds 60% less moisture than DEC.

 - Indirect Evaporative Cooling requires 30-40% less air .